 4. Elderberry tea

-If the common cold accompanies your sore throat, elderberry tea might be a good solution.
-It will reduce other associated symptoms like headaches, chills, nasal discharge, nasal obstruction, etc.
+So if your sore throat is accompanied by the common cold then elderberry tea might be a better option for you.
+It will also reduce other associated symptoms like headaches, chills, nasal discharge, nasal obstruction, and other undesirable side effects.

 For the shoppers that are down with the Elderberry, here are our recommendations: